-These publications and relevant topographic maps are available at local mountain specialty stores, or via the
+These publications and relevant topographic maps are available at local mountain specialty stores,

 Certified guides leading custodial groups in Class 2 (Challenging) terrain are required to have a valid custodial permit.
 Many guiding companies who run businesses in the National Parks already possess these permits, which are valid for the duration of the winter season – custodial groups simply need to hire a certified guide who holds this permit.

 Custodial groups themselves do not require the permit, and there is no paperwork required of them – these groups simply need to ensure they are led by a certified guide who is permitted.
 There are no fees for these permits.